Mvillarreal88/Employee-Analysis-sqlalchemy/README.md

 ### Climate App

-We then desighn a Flask API based on the data and queries that were ran in the Analysis.
+We then design a Flask API based on the data and queries that were ran in the Analysis.
 This will allow the user to acquire the below information:

 • The Home page that will list the available routes